Home

 Always read the policy carefully.
 Common exclusions include:

-• Injuries sustained from extreme sports unless specifically covered.
+• Injuries sustained from extreme sports are not specifically covered.

 • Accidents occur while under the influence of drugs or alcohol.